BlogHow to Choose Between a Diesel, Propane, or Electric Forklift

 Once you’ve evaluated your needs and weighed the benefits, disadvantages, and costs of each forklift type, you’ll know which one fits your workplace.
 But now the question is, where do you buy it?

 Look no further than Thompson Lift Truck.
-We offer top-quality forklifts across Alabama and Northwest Florida from Caterpillar® and other manufacturers, all while providing outstanding customer service.
+We offer top-quality forklifts in the Southeast and other manufacturers, all while providing outstanding customer service.
 We also have rental options if you only need a forklift for a short time.
 Get in touch with us to start the path to acquiring the ideal forklift for your business today!